IssaHanou/BEP_1920_Q2/back-end/resources/config_manual.md

 - `id`: this is the id of a rule.
 Write it in camelCase, e.g. "solvingControlBoard".
 - `description`: this is optional and can contain more information about the rule.
 This can be displayed in the front-end, so should be readable and in Dutch.
+- `limit`: this sets the number of times this rule can be triggered.
 - `conditions`: this is an array of conditions.
 By putting several constraints in an array within the conditions array, they will be treated as OR conditions.

     - `type`: this can `rule`, `time` or `device`.